 The next generation bionic eye

-Based on our successful clinical trial of a bionic eye prototype, the Bionics Institute and collaborators* were awarded NHMRC funding to undertake a clinical trial with an advanced ‘take home’ wide-view bionic eye.
+Based on our successful clinical trial of a bionic eye prototype, the Bionics Institute and collaborators* were awarded NHMRC funding, with support from Bionic Vision Technologies Ltd, to undertake a clinical trial with an advanced ‘take home’ wide-view bionic eye.

-The new clinical trial will test the safety and effectiveness of the next generation wide-view bionic eye.
-Whereas the prototype device used an external plug to connect the electrodes to lab equipment, the next generation device will be fully implantable and portable.
-This will allow the continued testing of the recipients’ perceptions within our purpose-built laboratory and also enable the recipients to use the device in everyday life.
+The present clinical trial is testing the safety and effectiveness of the next generation wide-view bionic eye.
+Whereas the prototype device used an external plug to connect the electrodes to lab equipment, the next generation device is fully implantable and portable.
+This allows the continued testing of the recipients’ perceptions within our purpose-built laboratory and also enables the recipients to use the device in everyday life.

 This is a significant step forward in the development of an Australian bionic eye since it will allow the recipients to receive maximum benefit from using the device and the researchers will be able to obtain far more information about the device’s capabilities.

-*The chief investigators in this NHMRC project grant are: Dr Penelope Allen (Centre for Eye Research Australia, CERA); A/Prof Chris Williams (Bionics Institute); Dr Lauren Ayton (CERA); Dr Chi Luu (CERA); A/Prof Nicholas Barnes (NICTA); and Dr Matthew Petoe (Bionics Institute).
+*The chief investigators in the NHMRC project grant are: Dr Penelope Allen (Centre for Eye Research Australia, CERA); A/Prof Chris Williams (Bionics Institute); Dr Lauren Ayton (CERA); Dr Chi Luu (CERA); A/Prof Nicholas Barnes (ANU); and Dr Matthew Petoe (Bionics Institute).

 If the clinical trials registry is inaccessible, please call number 03 9929 8066 to leave your name and number and a member of the research team will return your call.